Fibromyalgia and Chronic Pain Syndromes

 - A study comparing myofascial release therapy to Swedish massage in the treatment of fibromyalgia, at the Frida Center for Fibromyalgia, Portland, Oregon, U.S.A found that myofascial release therapy resulted in significant and consistent pain reductions and significantly better measured outcomes over Swedish massage therapy: http://www.ncbi.nlm.nih.gov/pubmed/23768283

 - A 2013 study at the University of Liverpool, Liverpool, United Kingdom, found that a neurodegeneration and loss of local grey matter in the brainstem, coupled with growth of grey matter in the primary somatosensory areas of the cortex, may explain the chronic progressive sensitivity to pressure pain in fibromyalgia.
-A more holistic treatment protocol to address these concerns is needed in the overall treatment, and Complementary Medicine provides a variety of aids to brain health with acupuncture, herbal and nutrient medicine: http://www.ncbi.nlm.nih.gov/pubmed/24179860
+A more holistic treatment protocol to address these concerns is needed in the overall treatment, and Complementary Medicine provides a variety of aids to brain health with acupuncture, herbal and nutrient medicine.
+For patients with temporarily increased pain after myofascial physiotherapies, a course of acupuncture, herbal and nutrient medicine to help with neurodegenerative changes may be tried before resuming physiotherapy, hopefully decreasing pain hypersensitivity to pressure during therapy: http://www.ncbi.nlm.nih.gov/pubmed/24179860

 - The National Pain Foundation acknowledges the efficacy of Complementary Medicine, and specifically acupuncture and herbal medicine, and the recommendation by the World Health Organization that acupuncture be utilized for variety of pain disorders, supported by numerous scientific studies: http://www.nationalpainfoundation.org/